 Metabo HPT’s C7SB3 circular saw is our pick for the best corded circular saw under $100.
 It boasts 6000 RPM and dust blower to go with a more durable construction than you find with DIY and Prosumer models.

 While it lacks a blade brake and the lighter construction of magnesium, it has more to offer than other saws that fit our requirements.
-Better yet, we found it for just $99 at Acme Tools at the time we’re writing this.
+Better yet, we found it for just $79 at Acme Tools.

 - Kobalt K15CS-06AC